fakhrirofi/twit-webhook/README.md

 **reg.delete_all()**.
 The purpose is to delete all of the previous webhook.
 So we can register a new webhook.

-One (free) AAPI dev environment can be used to subscribe up to 15 developer accounts.
+One (free) AAPI dev environment can be used to subscribe up to 15 accounts.
 To do that, look at [Multiple subscriptions](#multiple-subscriptions).

 ## Automation example